Disclaimer: This post was originally published in 2015. The email clients listed and information regarding them may be out of date.

 |Outlook Express 6||Yes|

 |Outlook XP / 2003 / 2007 / 2010||No|

 |iPhone / iPad||Yes|

 |Android (Gmail client)||No|

-Our advice: Given the notably poor adoption of iframes, we seriously discourage you from using them.
-Even though this means that you can’t add a ‘Like’ box to your email, there are alternate ways to share your campaign on Facebook that you can consider.
+Our advice: given the notably poor adoption of iframes, we seriously discourage you from using them.
+Even though this means you may not be able to add a “like” button or a live video to your email, there are always other ways to accomplish your goals.